qmk/qmk_firmware/keyboards/kagamidget/readme.md

 Keyboard Maintainer: [yynmt](https://github.com/yynmt)
 Hardware Supported:  KagaMidget PCBs, ProMicro supported
-Hardware Availability: links to where you can find this hardware

 Make example for this keyboard (after setting up your build environment):